microsoft/NubesGen/docs/gitops-overview.md

 ## How is GitOps implemented in NubesGen?

+Doing a simple `git push` is enough to create a whole cloud infrastructure and deploy your application.

-NubesGen uses Git, Terraform and GitHub Actions together to automate infrastructure creation and management.
+Behind-the-scenes, NubesGen uses Git, Terraform and GitHub Actions together to automate infrastructure management and code deployment.

 The best way to describe it is through an example:

 - Alice, a new developer, joins the project.
 - Alice creates a new branch, called `env-alice`.
-- As soon as the branch is pushed, Alice automatically has a working environment.
+- As soon as her branch is pushed, Alice automatically has a working environment: cloud resources have been correctly created for her, her code has been deployed and is running.
-- If Alice wants to modify the environment, for example upgrading the database to another tier, the only command to do is `git push` and the environment is automatically updated.
+- If Alice wants to modify the cloud resources, for example upgrading the database to another tier, the only command to do is `git push` and the environment is automatically updated.
+- If Alice modifies any business code, it is also automatically built and deployed to the cloud after a `git push.

 ## What are the benefits of GitOps with NubesGen?